-Brighella: We’re not a piece of real estate, fixed in one place.
-Today, we’re here, tomorrow, we’re there…it’s all uncertain…like the stock market…there are highs and lows in the world…and besides, even if wanted to pay, because I would like to pay my taxes, who would I pay them to?
+Brighella: Death is not a piece of real estate, fixed in one place.
+Today, we’re here, tomorrow, we’re gone…it’s all uncertain…like the stock market…there are highs and lows in the world…and besides, even if wanted to pay, because I would like to pay my taxes, who would I pay them to?
 Huh?
 Who would I pay them to?

 Zanni 2: In short, do you pay them or don’t you?

 Brighella: I put them under my mattress.
 Then I wait.
-When the world asks for them, if I really have to pay them, I will.
+When the world asks for them, if I really have to pay, I will.